 But wildlife radio tracking has created concerns as well as capabilities; it has provided opportunities for connection as well as for control.
 It’s been reported, for instance, that shock collars have been tested on wolves.
 When the wolves tried to roam beyond a fence of sensors controlled by a satellite, they were shocked.
 And as wolf management grows ever more controversial, biologists have also experimented with collars that contain tranquilizers, which can be activated remotely.

-Proponents of “unplugged” wildlife tracking say there has been a lamentable change in environmental education since the 1970s — just about the time technology tracking was being widely put in use.
-With today’s technology, it’s possible to do a wildlife study, yet never actually see the animal, its tracks, or where it lives.
+Proponents of “unplugged” wildlife tracking say there has been a lamentable change in environmental education since the 1970s—just about the time technology tracking was being widely put in use.
+With today’s technology, it’s possible to do a wildlife study, yet never actually see the animal, its tracks or where it lives.
 You can follow an animal in real time on a computer.
-As a case in point, a recent paper in the Journal of Wildlife Management looked at how reliably Texas Parks and Wildlife Department biologists could identify the tracks of northern river otters, a species they were responsible for counting as part of a fifteen-year research project.
+As a case in point, a recent paper in the Journal of Wildlife Management looked at how reliably Texas Parks and Wildlife Department biologists could identify the tracks of northern river otters, a species they were responsible for counting as part of a 15-year research project.
 The biologists misidentified 37 percent of river otter tracks and incorrectly identified the tracks of other species as otter 26 percent of the time.

 The price for dealing only in technology and mathematical abstractions may be losing a basic, emotional connection to nature.
 Surveillance technology tends to erode a sense of wildness and a feeling of mystery around that “other world,” out there.
 That could not only fail to further conservation causes but hinder them.